 Best Pens for Inking

 Are you looking to start drawing and don't know what pens to purchase?
 Tired of what's currently in your inking arsenal and want to try something new?
-Or are you just curious as to what pens I use?
+Or are you just curious as to what pens I use for traditional drawing?
 Then continue reading!

 I've gone through tons of pens, some great and some not so much.
 After all of these years of drawing I feel like I've got a good understanding of what works.
-To save you the hassle of trial and error with pens, here is a list of what I'm currently using and why I use them.
-Perhaps what works for me works for you as well!
+Here is a list of what I'm currently using and why I use them, perhaps what works for me works for you as well!

 My Inking Pens